hoelzer/2024-Lecture-Nanopore-Assembly/day01-tuesday/hands-on.md

-# 2023 Workshop MISSIoN Nanopore Bioinformatics - Day 01
+# 2024 Bioinformatics methods for nanopore sequencing analysis in infection research

 **Note**: If internet connection is slow, we can also distribute the example data via an USB stick (ask your instructor ;) ).